INCF/neurohdf/doc/source/datatypes.rst

   - Regular 3D grid in spatial reference system with a number of gradient directions
   - Parameters: bvalues, bvectors

-* Reconstructed surface of cortical and subcortical structures with atlas labels
+* Reconstructed macroscale surfaces of cortical and subcortical structures with atlas labels
   - Irregular 3D dataset with vertices and triangular faces in spatial reference system
   - (labels,) array with the length of the vertices